sidharthv96/blog/content/posts/payment.md

 # TL;DR - My final setup

 - Current account in Axis Bank
-- Transfer fund as USD using Wise.com (Do NOT use INR transfer as getting FIRC is close to impossible)
+- Transfer fund as USD using OysterHR. ~~Wise.com (Do NOT use INR transfer as getting FIRC is close to impossible)~~
 - Zoho Invoice for Bookkeeping and GST
 - A good Chartered Accountant for all queries